DATA PRIVACY NOTICE

 If we wish to use your personal data for a new purpose, not covered by this Data Protection

-Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting
+Notice, we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the

-out the relevant purposes and processing conditions.
-Where and whenever necessary, we will seek your prior consent to the
+relevant purposes and processing conditions.
+Where and whenever necessary, we will seek your prior consent to the new processing.

 9. Contact Details